 As Sam Carr, education and psychology lecturer at the University of Bath puts it, “…empathy and sexual objectification are incompatible.”
-And porn is definitely objectifying, as exhibited by the data regarding the prominence of violence within the toxic material.
+And porn is the epitome of sexually objectifying, as exhibited by the data regarding the prominence of violence within the toxic material.

 Empathy is what allows us to feel what another feels.
 It shows us that being verbally pressured, held down, physically assaulted and more do not fit with a healthy concept of sex.
 But porn and its numerous proven harmful effects can get in the way of such an understanding because they destroy empathy.
 This is a measurable fact.

 Carin Goldstein, a licensed marriage and family therapist, describes empathy as what “is truly the heart of…relationship.”
 Goldstein is basically saying that relationships die without empathy.